CrocoDillon/crocodillon.com/data/articles/2015-11-28-asynchronous-callbacks-in-koa.md

 app.listen(3000);
 ~~~

 Koa 2 added asynchronous examples to the README meaning this article will one day be obsolete.
-Until then, I hope it can help prevent some headaches.
+Until then, I hope it can help prevent some headaches!

 [^co]:
-    [co](https://www.npmjs.com/package/co) is used to handle the control flow based on generators in Koa, for now.
+    [co](https://www.npmjs.com/package/co) is based on generators and used to handle the control flow in Koa... for now.
 [^promise]:
     [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) are used to represent an asynchronous operation that may or may not have already been completed.
 [^axios]:
     [axios](https://www.npmjs.com/package/axios) is a promise based HTTP client that works in Node and the browser.
 Nice to have in your toolkit until the fetch API is well supported.
 [^async]:
-    Async functions (ES7) are not yet very well supported but soon they will be and apparently they are so brilliant [Jake Archibald wants to marry them](https://jakearchibald.com/2014/es7-async-functions/).
+    Async functions (ES7) are not yet very well supported but some day they will be and apparently they are so brilliant [Jake Archibald wants to marry them](https://jakearchibald.com/2014/es7-async-functions/).